Hello from another week in Disney World! 👋

 While we haven’t seen this become available in all restaurants, the fact that even a few spots have it in place is a big change from what the existing policy has been.
 We’re keeping an eye out for any more developments on this.

-Currently, temperature checks are required to enter Disney World’s theme parks, table-service restaurants at Disney World’s hotels, and other places on property.
+Previously, temperature checks were required to enter Disney World’s theme parks, table-service restaurants at Disney World’s hotels, and other places on property.
 This is one of the policies that was put in place when Disney World reopened last year.
-But, soon temperature checks will be phased out around Disney World.
+But, temperature checks have now been phased out around Disney World for both guests and Cast Members.

 When Disney World reopened after the park closures last year some special offerings were suspended, including Extra Magic Hours and After Hours Events.
 Neither of these have been available over the past several months.
 But that is all about to change, at least when it comes to After Hours Events.